 The Department currently operates 28 separate support entities, categorized as either Defense Agencies or Field Activities (DAFA).
 Collectively the DAFA constitute a major part of the Fourth Estate, budgeted predominantly through Defense Wide accounts.
 In order to confirm currency and relevance, avoid mission overlap, examine duplication of effort, and note redundancy of services a review of chartering documents is overdue.
 There exists potential for realizing significant savings, not only through adopting global shared services across these entities, but also savings to be gained from possibly combining entities, refining mission focus, and perhaps even outright eliminating any that are no longer critical to supporting the current great power competition.

-Therefore, as an initial step, on August 3, 2020, the Deputy Secretary of Defense directed the Defense Business Board to establish a task group to examine the Defense Logistics Agency (DLA) and Defense Information Systems Agency (DISA) chartering documents (DoDD 5105.22 and DoDD 5105.19 respectively) to assist DoD in maximizing effective governance by providing a private industry perspective of the organizational responsibilities and authorities.
+As an initial step, on August 3, 2020, the Deputy Secretary of Defense directed the Defense Business Board to establish a task group to examine the Defense Logistics Agency (DLA) and Defense Information Systems Agency (DISA) chartering documents (DoDD 5105.22 and DoDD 5105.19 respectively) to assist DoD in maximizing effective governance by providing a private industry perspective of the organizational responsibilities and authorities.

 Task Group Membership: Dave Venlet, VADM USN (Ret) (Task Group Chair), Paul Madera, and Dr. Kiron Skinner